The Importance of Tagging Images for SEO

 Regardless of the practices and principals of search engine requirements; SEO tags (e.g. headings, paragraph and image alt descriptions) still play an important role.

-What Are the Benefits of Tags for SEO?
+What Are the Benefits of SEO Tags?

 Sufficient use of SEO tags provides content structure to your web page.
 This massively improves your websites user experience (UX) & SEO.